I2C – Inter Integrated Circuit (Inter IC), also pronounced as “I squared C”

 Either the master or slave generates the acknowledge data bit, depending upon the direction of data transmission.
 For the master writing to a slave (W), acknowledge bit is generated by the slave, while master receiving (R) data from a slave, master generates the acknowledge bit.

 Now there are 3 terms Acknowledge, No Acknowledge and Not Acknowledge (NACK)

 The acknowledge bit generated by the receiver which indicates to the transmitter that the data received successfully.
 Only the master can create clock pulses for the acknowledge bit (or any bit).

 In this case the slave generates the acknowledge signal (SDA LOW)

-What if no-acknowledge is received by master?
+What if no-acknowledge is received by the master?
 This means transfer has failed due to some issue.
-Then master should generate a STOP or START again to abort the sequence.
+Then the master should generate a STOP or START again to abort the sequence.

 No Acknowledge Condition